What Is ROW In Ice Hockey Standings? NHL Stats

 ROW was added to ice hockey because wins by shootouts were considered to not be of equal relevance as wins during regulation time or overtime.
 This is because unlike in regulation and overtime where goals and wins are a collective effort of the skill of the team as a whole, shootouts just display the strength of a player.

-Also, people were not satisfied whenever a team that had more regulation wins or overtime wins is unable to make the playoffs because a certain team with more wins in shootouts ranked over them.
+Also, people were not satisfied whenever a team that had more regulation wins or overtime wins was unable to make the playoffs because teams with more shootout wins ranked over them.

 Most ROW In The NHL